 \subsubsection{Simple Speed Reversion Layer with Black-box Grid Search}

 We explore a post-hoc simple speed reversion layer with a black-box grid search to further boost the robustness against speed changes.
 The speed reversion layer is added on top of the watermarking model.
 The main idea is to reverse the speed change by searching for the optimal speed factor with the guidance of the watermarking model.
-We obverse that on the unwatermarked audio, changing the speed can not adversarially increase the detection accuracy, while on the watermarked audio, doing speed change will significantly affect the watermark message decoding pattern.
+We observe that on the unwatermarked audio, changing the speed can not adversarially increase the detection accuracy, while on the watermarked audio, speed changing will significantly affect the watermark message decoding pattern.
 We observe that the watermarking model predicts more stable message bits for each 1-second chunk when the speed remains unchanged.
 However, after applying a speed change, the model predicts more diverse message bits with lower confidence for each chunk.
 To leverage this insight, given the original speed change space $[\gamma_{\min}, \gamma_{\max}]$ and the subsequent search space $[\frac{1}{\gamma_{\max}}, \frac{1}{\gamma_{\min}}]$, we design the score function $r(\alpha)$ as the average of the watermarking model's mean detection score over each chunk ${p(\alpha)}$, and the average standard deviation of the predicted message bits ${\bar{s}_{m(\alpha)}}$.
-Formally, this is expressed as $r(\alpha) = \frac{1}{L} \sum_{i=1}^{L} \left( {p(\alpha)} + {\bar{s}_{m(\alpha)}} \right)$, where $L$ is the number of chunks, $\alpha$ is the speed factor, and $m(\alpha)$ is the predicted message bits.
-Then we conduct a two-round linear grid search to find the optimal speed factor $\alpha$ that maximizes the score function $r(\alpha)$, with the first round step size as $S_1$, and the second round step size as $S_2$.
+Formally, this is expressed as $r(\alpha) = \frac{1}{L} \sum_{i=1}^{L} \left( p_i(\alpha) + \bar{s}_{m,i}(\alpha) \right)$, where $L$ is the number of chunks, $\alpha$ is the speed factor, $p_i(\alpha)$ is the detection score for chunk $i$, and $\bar{s}_{m,i}(\alpha)$ is the average standard deviation of the predicted message bits for chunk $i$.
+Then we conduct a two-round linear grid search to find the optimal speed factor $\alpha$ that maximizes the score function $r(\alpha)$, with first-round step size $S_1$ and second-round step size $S_2$.
 The speed change parameter $\gamma_{\min}$ and $\gamma_{\max}$ are set to 0.8 and 1.25, respectively.
 We conduct experiments on both watermarked and unwatermarked audio to investigate whether speed reversion might cause false positives.
 For the watermarked case, we report the attribution success rate/detection time, and for the unwatermarked case, we report the FPR.
-As shown by the results in Table~\ref{tab:speed_reversion}, with more fine-grained search space, the speed reversion layer can further improve the robustness against speed changes while maintaining the overall detection efficiency.
+As shown by the results in Table~\ref{tab:speed_reversion}, with a more fine-grained search space, the speed reversion layer can further improve the robustness against speed changes while maintaining the overall detection efficiency.
 Meanwhile, for unwatermarked audio, applying the speed reversion layer does not falsely increase the probability of being classified as watermarked by the detection model.